-In the time before Netflix, I also would frequently re-watch Gettysburg, the film based on Michael Shaara’s book which.
-Because I happen to have it on DVD it was a nice choice when I didn’t have any rentals available to me.
+In the time before Netflix, I also would frequently re-watch Gettysburg, the film based on Michael Shaara’s book which, because I happen to have it on DVD, was a nice choice when I didn’t have any rentals available to me.

 The film Gettysburg was originally developed, over 25 years ago in 1991, as a mini-series for ABC.
 That network pulled backing when another Civil War-themed miniseries was a commercial flop.
-As the developer, Ted Turner then targeted the mini-series to his own, newly minted cable network, TNT.
-However, when he saw the near-finished project, he decided it was too big for television and had it released to theaters.
+At that point the developer, Ted Turner, then re-targeted the mini-series to his own, newly minted cable network, TNT.
+Once he saw the near-finished project, however, he decided it was too big for television and had it released to theaters.

 Due to the running time, the theater release was limited and the box office take was modest (although it did turn a profit).
-The main problem was the running time of the film, clocking in at 254 minutes (growing to 271 minutes for the Director’s Cut), which required an intermission.
+With the film clocking in at 254 minutes (growing to 271 minutes for the Director’s Cut), a theater showing required an intermission and exceeded the patience of viewing audiences.
 If my recollection holds up (and who knows these days), it was then re-targeted back to TNT and the originally-proposed mini-series format.
 Cable channels, at the time, were rather a niche venue and again the “success” was modest.

 Once released on DVD, the film finally came into its own.
 In the 24 years since theatrical release, it has become an all-time best seller.
-It’s popularity is for both its entertainment and its historical value, as it is now used as a classroom lesson augmentation.
+Its popularity is for both its entertainment and its historical value, as it is now used to augment as a classroom lessons on Gettysburg and the American Civil War.
 Still striking to this day is the use of the actual battlefield in the film.
 This was the first time that the U.S. National Park Service allowed filming at the Park.
 The battle scenes were reconstructed with reenactors and have been praised, except for the obviously well-fed soldiers, for their authenticity.

 Similarly, the source book also took some time to come into its own.
 It won a Pulitzer prize in 1975, the year after its release, but it was not a commercial success.
 Appreciation for the book has built over the years, probably in no small measure due to the movie.
 For myself, I watched the movie first on TNT and only years later read the book when it was left at the take-a-book/leave-a-book library at work.